 5. Always Go With the Grain

 Going against the grain is likely to cause damage over time.
-If you always sweep in line with the grain, your decking will last longer.
+If you always move in line with the grain, your decking will last longer.
 It may seem like a small measure, but taking care of the details helps to make sure the delicate wood is better protected throughout the winter months.

 6. Don’t Use Salt